w3c/vc-test-suite-implementations/README.md

 on the tagged issuer and verifier endpoints.
   * Alongside this cryptosuite tag, also specify the `supportedEcdsaKeyTypes` property listing the ECDSA key types the implementation issues or can verify.
-Currently, the ecdsa test suite supports `P-256` and `P-384` ECDSA key types.
+Currently, the ECDSA test suite supports `P-256` and `P-384` ECDSA key types.

   You can specify the key types supported by your implementation in the issuer